abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 You can see that they are isomorphic.
 And that is no coincidence: two orders are equivalent precisely when the orders made of their equivalence classes are isomorphic.

-This is a definition for equivalence of orders, but unfortunately, it is not true for all categories --- when we are working with orders, we can get away by just thinking about *objects*, but categories demands that we think about morphisms i.e to prove two categories are equivalent, we should establish an isomorphism between their *morphisms*.
+This is a definition for equivalence of orders, but unfortunately, it does not hold for all categories --- when we are working with orders, we can get away by just thinking about *objects*, but categories demands that we think about morphisms i.e to prove two categories are equivalent, we should establish an isomorphism between their *morphisms*.

 For example, the following two categories are *not* equivalent, although their equivalence classes are isomorphic --- the category on the left has just one morphism, but the category on the right has two.

 ![Non-equivalent categories](../11_natural_transformations/unequal_categories.svg)

-We could define equivalence of categories by extending the notion of equivalence classes of orders to what we call *skeletons* of categories, a skeleton of a category being a subcategory which does not contain any isomorphic objects.
-However, we will leave this (pardon my French) as an *exercise for the reader*.
+We could define equivalence of categories by generalizing the notion of equivalence classes of orders to what we call *skeletons* of categories, a skeleton of a category being a subcategory which does not contain any isomorphic objects, however, we will leave this (pardon my French) as an *exercise for the reader*.
 Why?
-We already did this when we *upgraded* the notion of normal set-theoretic functions to *functors*, and so it makes more sense to build up on that notion.
+We already did this when we generalized the notion of normal set-theoretic functions to *functors*, and so it makes more sense to build up on that notion.

 Also, we need a motivating example for introducing natural transformations, remember?